telerik/blazor-docs/components/datepicker/events.md

 The `OnOpen` event fires before the DatePicker popup renders.

-The event handler receives as an argument an `DatePickerOpenEventArgs` object that contains:
+The event handler receives a [`DatePickerOpenEventArgs` object](/blazor-ui/api/Telerik.Blazor.Components.DatePickerOpenEventArgs) as an argument, that contains the following properties:

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)